legendare-algorithms/hardcore-predicate/README.md

 # Hi there!
 I'm Alex and I like to make things. <br> This is a place for learning and having fun!
 ## I'm currently working as an software engineer intern for a education-based startup.
-In my spare time, I also serve as an AmeriCorps Mentor Fellow.
-## If you want to get in touch, I have two ways that you can do that:
+In my spare time, I also serve as an AmeriCorps Mentor Fellow. <br> If you want to get in touch, I have two ways that you can do that:
 [![Linkedin](https://img.shields.io/badge/LinkedIn-0077B5?style=flat-square&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/energetic-cynosure/)
 [![Youtube](https://img.shields.io/badge/YouTube-FF0000?style=flat-square&logo=youtube&logoColor=white)](https://www.youtube.com/channel/UCpPZL8Qlc4fp6M085r7JbZA)